alces-software/flight-appliance-docs/docs/source/apps/apps.rst

 Viewing application license information
 =======================================

-The open-source community forms the life-blood of computer-aided scientific research across the world, with both researchers and software developers freely creating and publishing their work for free in order to help others.
+The open-source community forms the life-blood of computer-aided scientific research across the world, with software developers creating and publishing their work for free in order to help others.
 This collaborative model relies on the kindness and dedication of individuals, public and private organisations and independent research groups in taking the time to develop and publish their software for the benefit of us all.
-Users of open-source software have a responsibility to obey the licensing terms, credit the original authors wherever possible and follow their shining example by contributing back to the community where possible - either in the form of new software, feedback and bug-reports for the packages you use and highlighting software usage in your research papers and publications.
+Users of open-source software have a responsibility to obey the licensing terms, credit the original authors and follow their shining example by contributing back to the community where possible - either in the form of new software, feedback and bug-reports for the packages you use and highlighting software usage in your research papers and publications.

 Applications installed by your Alces Flight Compute cluster include a module file that details the license type and original source URL for the package.
 Use the ``alces display <module-name>`` command to view this information:

 .. code:: bash

-    [alces@login1(defiant) ~]$ module display apps/hpl
+    [alces@login1(scooby) ~]$ module display apps/hpl
     -------------------------------------------------------------------
     /opt/gridware/benchmark/el7/etc/modules/apps/hpl/2.1/gcc-4.8.5+openmpi-1.8.5+atlas-3.10.2: